BDC

 Series C in 2005

 Colubris Networks specializes in providing wireless local area network solutions tailored for enterprises and service providers.
-The company offers a range of products, including the Colubris Wireless MultiService Access Points, which facilitate the establishment of wireless networks with direct source-to-destination traffic forwarding.
-Additionally, the Wireless Client Bridge allows non-wireless infrastructure devices to be converted into wireless-ready equipment.
-Colubris Networks also provides MultiService Controllers that oversee the configuration and operation of wireless networks, ensuring effective management and performance.
+The company's offerings include the Colubris Wireless MultiService Access Points, which facilitate the establishment of wireless networks with direct source-to-destination traffic forwarding.
+Additionally, Colubris Networks offers a Wireless Client Bridge that converts non-wireless infrastructure devices into wireless-ready mobile equipment.
+To further enhance network management, the company provides MultiService Controllers that oversee the configuration and operation of wireless networks.
+Through these products, Colubris Networks aims to streamline and optimize wireless connectivity for its clients.

 Vantrix